 Read our 2021 annual report

-With funding from EU Humanitarian aid, Concern is supporting government health workers in Liberia and Sierra Leone to reach people in isolated areas with vaccines.
-As Ireland continues to live without restrictions thanks to a high vaccination rate, distribution of vaccines within these two Western Africa nations remains a huge challenge.
+With funding from EU Humanitarian aid, Concern is supporting government health workers in Liberia and Sierra Leone to reach people in isolated areas with vaccination against Covid-19.
+As Ireland continues to live without restrictions thanks to a high vaccination rate, the distribution of vaccines within these two Western Africa nations remains a huge challenge.

-Once vaccines arrive, isolated communities in both countries have proven hard to reach.
-In addition many are hesitant to take the vaccine.
+Donating doses and ensuring they arrive on the tarmac is only half the battle.
+Many communities in both countries are isolated, without easy access to health facilities.
+Some are seeking more information around the vaccine from sources they can trust.
 As of this month, 1,438,154 people in Liberia have received full vaccination, about 28% of the population.
 In Sierra Leone, this figure stood at about 23.4% at the beginning of May, with 1,987,563 people fully vaccinated.